wreillo/research-computing/README.md

-# Research Computing Sites
+# Research Computing Websites
-A collection of public sites relevant to Research Computing across the US.
+A collection of public websites relevant to Research Computing across the US.
 Please do not hesitate to open a Pull Request to add your contribution(s)!

 | University | Website | GitHub |